shapiromatron/bmds-server/docs/inputs.rst

   for each job.
 If not specified, by default all models which can be used for a particular dataset will be used (dependent on the number of dose-groups in a dataset).
+- ``recommend`` <boolean>: Should the software recommend a best fitting model?
+  By default, set to true.
+Default model recommendation logic is used.

 .. _`BMR schema`: BMR_
 .. _`Models schema`: Models_